 Example answer: “From my work experience, I understand that as a Doctor, it’s impossible to expect to be able to do everything yourself.
 There will be times where it’s essential to ask for help, whether that’s from nurses or other colleagues.”

 Remember that teamwork is an essential part of succeeding in Medicine.

 Never compare yourself to the other candidates!
 You can only speak to the qualities you possess that will make you (A) a strong candidate for Medicine and (B) a valuable member of the university.

 Take a moment to step back from the question and think about your answer.
-You should structure your answer in a series of points (e.g. Reason 1, 2, 3, etc.).
+You should structure your answer in a series of points (e.g. reason 1, 2, 3, etc.).

 Then structure your answer with these points in mind.
 For instance, you might say: “There are several reasons why I believe I would be a valuable addition to the Medical School here.
-First of all, I have demonstrated… Second, I believe I have…”
+First of all, I have demonstrated… Second, I believe that I have…”